pepf0/BTD6SaveStateCreator/README.md

 A little Project that I made, so that you can create and load Save States for BTD6.
 Can be useful in Boss Events!

 # How to create a Save State
-1. Close BTD6.
-Once BTD6 is closed, press the "Create Save State" Button.
+1. Go to the BTD6 Main Menu.
+Then press the "Create Save State" Button.
 Now the current Save State has been saved.
-2. You can open and play BTD6 now.
-If you want to return to the Save State, just close BTD6 and press the "Load Save State" Button.
+2. If you want to return to the Save State, just close BTD6 and press the "Load Save State" Button.

 # Extra Infos
 Backups of SaveStates will always be created.